joaogpd/GistinhoProject/README.md

 # GistinhoProject

 This repository contains the source code for the Gistinho project, that was submitted to Hackaday's 2023 Halloween Contest.
+Gistinho is a skull that can play sounds and blink his eyes.
+He's sure to give a few spooks!

 ## Authors ##
 1. Cristiane Guimarães